-The 110 mile long western Washington section of the John Wayne Pioneer Trail (from the western slopes of the Cascade Mountains to the Columbia River - see MAPS) is owned at operated by Washington State Parks as the Iron Horse State Park, and does not require a permit for day use.
+The 110 mile long western Washington section of the Palouse to Cascades Trail (from the western slopes of the Cascade Mountains to the Columbia River - see MAPS) is owned at operated by Washington State Parks as the Palouse to Cascades State Park Trail, (previously the Iron Horse State Park Trail/John Wayne Pioneer Trail) and does not require a permit for day use.
 However, as with all Washington State Parks, a Discover Pass is required to park at the trailheads.
-The 22 miles of the JWPT just west of the Columbia River through the Army's Yakima Training Center, is subject to YTC rules.
+The 22 miles of the PTCT just west of the Columbia River through the Army's Yakima Training Center, is subject to YTC rules.
 A self-administered sign-in permit is required at the Yakima Training Center trailheads.
 Please see Army's Yakima Training Center Policy.

 Starting in the west at Cedar Falls (on Rattlesnake Lake near North Bend) the trail climbs east through evergreen forests, crossing high trestles, and traveling under the summit of Snoqualmie Pass through the 2.3 mile long Snoqualmie Tunnel (the longest trail tunnel in the country), before exiting east of the Cascades at Hyak.
 From there, the trail descends gradually, around the shore of Lake Keechelus, through the Upper Yakima River Canyon and open farmland of the Kittitas Valley, and finally, across the shrub-steppe habitat of the Army's Yakima Training Center to end at the Columbia River.

-Iron Horse State Park includes numerous trailheads with good signage, 4 primitive hiker/biker campsites ($12.00 camp site fee is required - collection box at sites), and a generally well-maintained crushed gravel surface, with the exception of the sandy section through the Training Center.
+Palouse to Cascades State Park Trail includes numerous trailheads with good signage, 4 primitive hiker/biker campsites ($12.00 camp site fee is required - collection box at sites), and a generally well-maintained crushed gravel surface, with the exception of the sandy section through the Training Center.
 A detour is required between Kittitas and the Army Training Center due to a closed trestle over the I-90 highway.
 More information can be obtained through Washington State Parks at:

 150 Lake Easton State Park Road